-Salient object detection can be solved by computing saliency map with prior knowledge and handcrafted features [9], [10], [11], [12], [13], [14], [15], [16], or training a deep learning model for prediction [17], [18], [19], [20], [21], [22], [23], [24], [25], [26], [27], [28], [29].
+Salient object detection can be solved by computing a saliency map with prior knowledge and handcrafted features [9]-[16], or training a deep-learning model for prediction [17]-[29].
 MBS [12] exploits the cue that background regions are usually connected to the image boundaries, by computing an approximate minimum barrier distance transform.
-MST [13] employs a similar prior with MBS, but computes an exact distance transform with a minimum spanning tree to measure boundary connectivity.
-MDC [14] suggests that background pixels display low contrast in at least one dimension and proposes minimum directional contrast as raw saliency for each pixel.
-Priors based methods enjoy real-time efficiency but cannot attain state-of-the-art results.
-Deep learning based salient object detection models can be roughly divided into two groups, including sparse and dense labeling.
-MDF [17] employs deep CNNs to extract multi-scale features and predict saliency values for image segments of different levels.
-Zeng et al. [30] formulate saliency detection as a non-cooperative game, where image regions as players choose to be foreground or background.
-Zhang et al. [31] convert an image into a sparsely-connected graph of regions, and compute saliency via an absorbing Markov chain.
-Qin et al. [26] develop Single-layer Cellular Automata (SCA) that can utilize the intrinsic correlations of similar image patches to locate salient objects, based on deep learning features.
-These sparse labeling methods require dividing an input image into hundreds of segments and estimating saliency value for each segment, which is not efficient for real-time applications.
+MST [13] employs similar prior knowledge with MBS, but computes an exact distance transform with a minimum spanning tree to measure boundary connectivity.
+MDC [14] suggests that background pixels display low contrast in at least 1-D and proposes minimum directional contrast as raw saliency for each pixel.
+Priors-based methods enjoy real-time efficiency but cannot attain state-of-the-art results.
+Deeplearning-based salient object detection models can be roughly divided into two groups, including sparse and dense labeling.
+MDF [17] employs deep CNNs to extract multiscale features and predict saliency values for image segments of different levels.
+Zeng et al. [30] formulated saliency detection as a noncooperative game, where image regions as players choose to be foreground or background.
+Zhang et al. [31] converted an image into a sparsely connected graph of regions and computed saliency via an absorbing Markov chain.
+Qin et al. [26] developed a single-layer cellular automata (SCA) that can utilize the intrinsic correlations of similar image patches to locate salient objects, based on deep-learning features.
+These sparse labeling methods require dividing an input image into hundreds of segments and estimating the saliency value for each segment, which is not efficient for real-time applications.
 To name a few dense labeling methods, DSS [32] introduces a series of side output layers and short connections to combine the advantages of low-level and high-level features.
-PAGRN [8] is a progressive attention driven framework based on multipath recurrent feedback.
-Wang et al. [33] propose a global recurrent localization network to locate salient objects, and a local boundary refinement network to capture pixel relations.
-Liu et al. [34] integrate a global guidance module and a feature aggregation module into a U-shape architecture.
+PAGRN [8] is a progressive attention-driven framework based on multipath recurrent feedback.
+Wang et al. [33] proposed a global recurrent localization network to locate salient objects, and a local boundary refinement network to capture pixel relations.
+Liu et al. [34] integrated a global guidance module and a feature aggregation module into a U-shape architecture.